-At Mark Anchor Albert and Associates, we have over 50 years of combined trial experience in federal and state courts, administrative proceedings, and arbitrations.
+At Mark Anchor Albert and Associates, we have over 85 years of trial experience in federal and state courts, administrative proceedings, and arbitrations.
 Our Los Angeles business litigation lawyers can protect the interests of your entity.
 We are also knowledgeable in real estate and construction litigation, Chapter 11 bankruptcy litigation, insurance coverage disputes, securities fraud, and professional negligence.
 These cases have resulted in repeated victories in state and federal courts, and arbitration proceedings, saving or recovering amounts totaling in the billions of dollars for our clients.Disputes Involving Businesses

 Business disputes may arise whether you have an LLC, a partnership, or a corporation.
 Generally, the documents that the parties used to form the business, such as partnership or shareholder agreements, bylaws, or voting agreements, include terms that govern the relationships among the parties.
 California corporate and partnership laws may also govern which actions may be taken.